hazelcast/hazelcast-python-client/README.md

 config.network_config.addresses.extend(["10.1.1.23", "10.1.1.22:5703"]) # multiple values
 ```

-If the port part is omitted, then 5701, 5702 and 5703 will be tried in a random order.
+If the port part is omitted, then ports 5701, 5702 and 5703 will be tried in a random order.

 You can specify multiple addresses with or without the port information as seen above.
 The provided list is shuffled and tried in a random order.
 Its default value is `localhost`.